Lessons learned from over 15 years of of teaching a VR/AR design course

 "If the position of a figure in the game world matches the player's real world body image, that triggers mirror neurons, you feel much more connected," notes Schell.
 He shows footage from a skiing game that reads the collective body position of the crowd, and whether they are standing or sitting controls speed of the onscreen skier.
 (And increases their groans of empathy when the skier faceplants.)
 He also shows a student that tasks players with shooting arrows at giant monsters from horseback--an homage to Shadow of the Colossus--that is played by strapping on an HMD and mounting a fake horse.

-Schell notes that if you prevent players with an alien environment, it makes it more difficult for them to be immersed.
+Schell notes that if you present players with an alien environment, it makes it more difficult for them to be immersed.
 He shows off a student project set in an elevator, which generates fright and trepidation in part because the environment is intimately familiar.

 In addition to dazzling him with new and innovative uses for VR and AR, Schell says that some student projects have shown him new forms of motion sickness.
 "We have quite a history with that in this class," he says.
 "They've shown me that there are undiscovered realms of motion sickness just waiting to be discovered."